Torrent Privacy Risks: How to Torrent Safely and Anonymously?

 Yes.
 If you wouldn’t like others to find your actual IP address and stay safe from torrenting risks, a VPN is highly recommended.
 And connect to the service before launching your torrent client.

 While it might work, free VPNs are always handicapped by bandwidth limitations, server availability, or protection limits.
-A paid VPN will serve you best for better, more complete security coverage.
+For better, more complete security coverage, a paid VPN will serve you best.

 Torrenting is just a fancy name for file sharing.
 Anywhere files are shared, malicious users can share harmful instruments.